dgmdan/resume/GlennDanielMadereResume.md

 * Performed software and hardware new release product testing in coordination with the QA department.

 * Set up, troubleshot, and demonstrated the product in front of an audience at the Montreal Gaming Expo.
-Travelled to customer locations to perform emergency repairs and replacements.
+Traveled to customer locations to perform emergency repairs and replacements.

 * Documented support processes and product knowledge on internal wiki.